The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

-No. The Motor Vehicle Act Regulations amended in July 2020 specifies the standards (in Schedule 1 section) for an appropriate sleeping accommodation.
+No. The Motor Vehicle Act Regulations amended in July 2020 specify the standards (in Schedule 1) for appropriate sleeping accommodation.
 Sleeper berths must meet these criteria to be able to record sleeper berth times.

 5. At what time does a duty cycle start?

 A duty cycle begins at the time declared by the motor carrier as the start time of the day.
 If the motor carrier has established a start time that differs from the calendar day, then the day should begin at the declared time and remains so for the remainder of the cycle.

 Improved driver safety with Canadian Hours of Service rules

 Understanding the Hours of Service rules is an absolute must for commercial drivers operating in Canada.
 These HOS regulations define how much work (and rest) drivers are allowed so they don’t experience driver fatigue that may lead to road accidents.

 To improve driver safety and ensure you don’t violate the Canadian HOS rules, install ELDs in your trucks.
 KeepTruckin is trusted by over 90,000 companies and 1,000,000 drivers.